Home

 Dennis Hopper Busted, part of a series, when Hopper was arrested in my home state of NM.
 Xerox paper, acrylics and Mod Podge on cardboard (2014)

-This is an oil on canvas painting called Sunny Spain (2014) which I gave as a wedding present to some friends (approx. 3' x 2').
+This is an oil on canvas painting called Sunny Spain (2014) which I gave as a wedding present. (approx. 3' x 2').

 This one is along the train from New York to points south.
-Acrylic on cardboard.
+Acrylic on cardboard (apprx 32" x 318").
+It is now in Harlingen TX.

 This is the Hudson Bay Company in Montreal, the oldest company in North America.
 Note how its been mostly repurposed.
 I gave it to a friend when we both in Montreal, he and it are now in the Netherlands.
 Water colors on paper.

-I did this one while in Montreal attending back-to-back meetings of the cultural economic association and the history of economic thought society, it also corresponded with the summer Montreal music festival schedule.
+I did this one while in Montreal attending back-to-back meetings of the cultural economic association and the history of economic thought society, it also corresponded with the summer Montreal French-language music festival.
 Great !

 Refinery Blast Venezuela August 2012 42 Killed, 100 injured.
 (2012) Acrylic on cardboard approx. 14" x 18"